ums

 4. Testable in isolation — handlers unit-tested without cross-cutting infrastructure.

-UMS already uses MediatR IPipelineBehavior<TRequest, TResponse> for uniform pipeline concerns (ValidationBehavior).
+UMS already uses MediatR IPipelineBehavior<TRequest, TResponse> foruniformpipeline concerns (ValidationBehavior).
 The question is whether to extend that mechanism for cross-cutting concerns or adopt a different model.

 Alternatives considered